viengiaan/APSIPA2017_HDR/README.md

 How to test
 -------------
-> After training: run "main.m" for testing.
+> After training: run "main.m" in "matlab_code" folder for testing.